H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 \
 ![enter image description here](https://github.com/H4MA-R/starter-hugo-academic/blob/master/content/post/FwordCTF2k21%20Automation/flag2.png?raw=true)

-For the second task, I found a lot of solutions but the easiest for me at least was to use selenium to scrape the data needed for the first blood.
+For the second task, I found a lot of solutions but the easiest onr for, at least for me, was to use selenium to scrape the data needed for the first blood.
 The bot at first start with collecting all the tasks names when lunched and storing all the data in an array.
 ```python=
 @bot.event